labermt/CST116SRS05/README.md

 Create a 2 dimensional array of ints.

 Initialize your data 0's and 1's of your choosing.
-The input and output should come from cin and cout.
+Input from cin and output to cout.
+Use file redirection to reduce typing.

 Loop over your array changing the 0's and 1's following these rules: